 Myopia or Nearsightedness: This is a disorder wherein the object very far away appears hazy, but near objects appear clear.
 It occurs in conditions when the eyeball has grown too long or the cornea is curved too steeply.

-Hyperopia: A condition whereby there is difficulty seeing an object near, but in some instances, the farther away it is, the better it can be seen.
+Hyperopia: A condition whereby an object near is not seen, but in some instances, the farther away it is, the better it can be seen.
 This may be because the eyeball may be too short or the cornea has too little curvature.

 Astigmatism: This is when there is an irregular shape of the cornea or lens that may cause blurred or distorted vision at all distances.
 There is a failure of light rays focusing evenly on the retina.